stratapp/stratapp-website/pricing.md

 layout: pricing
 faqs:
 - question: do you offer a free trial?
   answer: 'we do offer a free 15-day trial.
-Plenty of time to get started and using
+Plenty of time to get started and begin
-    #stratapp.
+    using #stratapp.
 There are no set-up fees.
-No consultants, integrations or hardware
-    costs.
-No end user training costs; the user experience is immediately intuitive.'
+No consultants, integrations or hardware costs.
+No end user training costs.
+The user experience is immediately intuitive, allowing you to move quickly.'
 - question: what payment methods do you accept and how do I access past invoices and billing history?
   answer: |-